syncfusion/blazor-docs/src/lists/listview/how-to/trace-events-of-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to trace events of ListView
+# How to trace events of listview

 The ListView control triggers events based on its actions.
 The events can be used as extension points to perform custom operations.
 Refer to the following steps to trace the ListView events: